-The Annual Allowance (AA) is the amount by which the value of your pension benefits may increase in any one year without you having to pay a tax charge.
-This is in addition to any income tax you pay on your pension once it is in payment.
+The annual allowance (AA) is the amount by which the value of your pension benefits may increase in a year without you having to pay a tax charge.
+This was increased from £40,000 to £60,000 from 6 April 2023.

-If the value of your pension savings in any one year (including pension savings outside of the LGPS (NI)) is in excess of the Annual Allowance limit, the excess will be taxed as income.
+If the value of your pension savings in a year (including pension savings outside of the LGPS (NI)) is more than the annual allowance, the excess will be taxed as income.

-The Government reduced the AA limit from £255,000 to £50,000 from 6 April 2011 and then reduced it again to £40,000 from 6 April 2014.
-Further changes to the AA were made for higher earners from 6 April 2016, which resulted in special transitional rules for the 2015/16 tax year.
-These changes are covered in more detail below.
+The Government reduced the AA from £255,000 to £50,000 from 6 April 2011, and then reduced it again to £40,000 from 6 April 2014.
+Further changes to the annual allowance were made for higher earners from 6 April 2016.
+These changes are described under the section on Tapered Annual Allowance.